Non-Markovian dynamics of the giant atom beyond the rotating-wave approximation: Conclusion

 \section{Conclusion}

-In conclusion, we have investigated the non-Markovian dynamics of an artificial giant atom coupled to one-dimensional surface acoustic waves using the HEOM method, which enables exact simulations beyond the rotating-wave and weak-coupling approximation.
-To validate our approach, we first benchmarked the HEOM results against analytical solutions in the zero-temperature, rotating-wave limit, finding excellent agreement and thereby confirming the accuracy of the method.
-In contrast, the perturbative Redfield master equation exhibits noticeable deviations from the exact dynamics, revealing its limitations even within the weak-coupling regime, due to long memory times.

-By employing the HEOM framework, we extended our analysis to finite temperatures and stronger coupling regimes.
-The results show that non-Markovian features remain remarkably robust against thermal noise and become further enhanced as the system–bath coupling increases.
-Moreover, in the strong-coupling regime, we identified the formation of atom–field bound states at zero temperature for only two contact points, a distinctive feature of giant-atom physics responsible for population trapping and long-lived coherence.
+We have developed a numerically exact framework for giant-atom dynamics by combining HEOM with an optimized ESPRIT-based representation of structured bath correlations.
+This enables access to regimes with long memory, finite temperature, and strong coupling.
+We demonstrate the breakdown of perturbative non-Markovian approaches in the presence of delay-induced memory, and show that non-Markovian effects remain robust against thermal fluctuations and can even be enhanced at stronger coupling.

-Our findings demonstrate that HEOM provides a powerful and reliable tool for exploring giant-atom dynamics in regimes inaccessible to perturbative treatments.
-This approach opens a pathway for quantitatively studying memory effects, and environment engineering in emerging quantum acoustic and waveguide QED platforms \cite{Andersson2019,Grimsmo2015,Pichler2016}.
-Future extensions may include studies of collective emission in multi–giant-atom networks coupled to a common reservoir, interactions with various structured environments, and driven nonequilibrium dynamics \cite{Li2024,Ritter2025}.
-It would also be interesting to investigate how quantum the memory effects in giant-atom dynamics remain at finite temperatures, following the frameworks proposed in Refs.~\cite{Backer2024, Yu2025}.
-Such directions would further advance the development of controllable non-Markovian platforms for quantum information processing and quantum thermodynamics.
+Our results establish a general and efficient framework for studying non-Markovian dynamics in structured environments, with direct relevance for quantum technologies based on giant atoms.
+More broadly, this approach provides a route to quantitatively analyze memory effects and engineer environments in emerging quantum acoustic and waveguide QED platforms \cite{Andersson2019,Grimsmo2015,Pichler2016}.
+Future extensions include the study of multi–contact-point giant atoms, where the system–bath coupling acquires multiple phase factors associated with different coupling points, leading to increasingly structured bath correlation functions and richer feedback mechanisms.
+Such scenarios can be naturally incorporated within the present framework, as they primarily modify the structure of the BCF without altering the underlying HEOM formalism.
+Additional directions include collective emission in multi-atom networks, interactions with more complex structured environments, and driven nonequilibrium dynamics \cite{Li2024,Ritter2025}.
+It would also be interesting to investigate how memory effects in giant-atom systems persist at finite temperature, building on recent theoretical frameworks \cite{Backer2024,Yu2025}.
+These directions may further advance the development of controllable non-Markovian platforms for quantum information processing and quantum thermodynamics.

 \acknowledgments M.Y.\ would like to thank Valentin Link and Hai-Chau Nguyen for helpful discussions.
 The University of Siegen is kindly acknowledged for enabling our computation through the OMNI cluster.